jitsecurity/dynamo-data-transform/docs/zero_downtime_data_transformation_process.md

 ### Key Concepts
-First of all, keep in mind that our mission is to prevent downtime while executing data transformations.
 - Don't override resources/data
 - Your code should be able to work with the old version of the data and keep it updated.
 - Prefer multiple data transformations over complex one.